linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 18.07.2023 (announcement)
+- 📈🤝 We're busy brainstorming new sales strategies to connect with more people!
+Excited to see @Linkspreed grow alongside us 🌱💼 How do you think we can expand our reach even further? #SalesStrategies #GrowthOpportunities

 ### 17.07.2023 (announcement SkyUp)
 - 🌟Hey everyone!
 Guess what?
 We're making great progress on our project #SkyUp! 🚀✨ Exciting times ahead!
 Want to know more about it?
 Drop us a comment below and let us know what you're most curious about! 😄👇 #ProjectUpdate #InnovationInProgress #StayTuned